galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 ## Alignment with  **Map with BWA-MEM**

-**BWA-MEM** {% icon tool %} is a widely used sequence aligner for short-read sequencing datasets such as those we are analysing in this tutorial.
+**Map with BWA-MEM** {% icon tool %} is a widely used sequence aligner for short-read sequencing datasets such as those we are analysing in this tutorial.

 > <hands-on-title>Map sequencing reads to reference genome</hands-on-title>
 >
-> Run {% tool [BWA-MEM](toolshed.g2.bx.psu.edu/repos/devteam/bwa/bwa_mem/0.7.17.1) %} with the following parameters:
+> Run {% tool [Map with BWA-MEM](toolshed.g2.bx.psu.edu/repos/devteam/bwa/bwa_mem/0.7.17.1) %} with the following parameters:
 >    - *"Will you select a reference genome from your history or use a built-in index?"*: `Use a genome from history and build index`
 >        - {% icon param-file %} *"Use the following dataset as the reference sequence"*: `output` (Input dataset)
 >    - *"Single or Paired-end reads"*: `Paired Collection`